soc82/elucidat-php-code-test/README.md

 ## Specifications

-Hi and welcome to team Gilded Rose.
+Hi there.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.

 Unfortunately, our goods are constantly degrading in quality as they approach their sell by date.
 We